ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

 breaking into the software development industry, but I can't stress enough how valuable it can be in all aspects of your life.

+## A Growth Mindset

 So what am I talking about?
 What is this "Growth Mindset" thing?

-WIP:
 A person with a growth mindset believes that they are a dynamic being, capable of improving their skills and adapting to new situations.
-They recognize that effort and practice are essential to learning and that they can develop their
+They recognize that effort and practice are essential to learning.

-WIP: Don't know if I should talk about the fixed mindset at all?
-This is in contrast to a fixed mindset, in which a person believes that their skills and abilities are set in stone and cannot be changed.

-A growth mindset leads to a desire to learn and therefore a tendency to embrace challenges, persist in the face of setbacks, see failure as essential to mastery, learn from criticism, and find lessons and inspiration in the success of others.
+    A growth mindset leads to a desire to learn and therefore a tendency to embrace challenges, persist in the face of setbacks, see failure as essential to mastery, learn from criticism, and find lessons and inspiration in the success of others".

+I stole that.
+That's a quote.
+I took it from my company's self-assessment page.
+This is the tool that I use twice a year to evaluate the progress that I have made as a software developer at Microsoft.
+It is the standard that managers at Microsoft use when deciding which of their direct reports are ready to be promoted.
+And it is what guides our interviewers when selecting candidates for new hires and internships.

+Let's break this down and take a deeper look at each of the core components of that quote.

 ## A Desire to Learn